grycap/oscar-juno/examples/s3/README.md

 ![fdl-s3.png](images/fdl-s3.png)

 In the S3 bucket, we must modify the default bucket configuration.
-In the permissions, we disable blocking public access.
+In the `permissions`, we disable `Block all public access`.

 ![public-access.png](images/public-access.png)

-In object properties, we enable ACLs according to the configuration shown in the figure.
+In `Object Ownership`, we enable ACLs according to the configuration shown in the figure.

 ![acl.png](images/acl.png)